You're Invited to Our Annual Meeting on April 18, 2023! Learn More

 what-is-a-helocA home equity line of credit (HELOC) is a type of loan that allows you to borrow money using the equity in your home as collateral.

-HELOCs are often structured as revolving credit, which means that you can borrow, repay, and reborrow up to your credit limit as needed.
-For example, if you have a HELOC with a credit limit of $100,000 and you borrow $30,000, you will have $70,000 remaining in available credit.
+HELOCs are often structured as revolving credit, meaning you can borrow, repay, and reborrow up to your credit limit as needed.
+For example, if you have a HELOC with a credit limit of $100,000 and borrow $30,000, you will have $70,000 remaining in available credit.

-If you then make a payment of $10,000, you will have $80,000 remaining in available credit.
+If you pay $10,000, you will have $80,000 remaining in available credit.
 This flexibility can be useful if you have unexpected expenses or if your financial needs change over time.

 To qualify for a HELOC, you typically need to have equity in your home, a good credit score, and a stable income.
 You may also need to meet other requirements, such as having a low debt-to-income ratio and sufficient income to cover the loan payments.

-The amount you can borrow with a HELOC is typically based on the equity in your home and your creditworthiness.
+The amount you can borrow with a HELOC is typically based on your home's equity and creditworthiness.
 Most lenders will allow you to borrow up to a certain percentage of the value of your home, minus any outstanding mortgage balances.

 The interest paid on a HELOC may be tax-deductible if the funds are used for qualified home improvement expenses or to buy, build, or substantially improve the home that secures the loan.
-To qualify for the deduction, the funds must be used to improve the borrower's main home or second home.
+The funds must be used to improve the borrower's main or second home to qualify for the deduction.

-The main home is the home where the borrower lives most of the time, while a second home is a vacation home or rental property.
-The deduction is not available for a HELOC used to pay off credit card debt or other personal expenses.
+The main home is where the borrower lives most of the time, while a second home is a vacation home or rental property.
+The deduction is unavailable for a HELOC if used to pay off credit card debt or other personal expenses.

 In this article, we will discuss how a HELOC can offer you the flexibility to meet the changing needs of your financial goals.